Generate MCP servers from OpenAPI documents

 disabled (optional, default: false)

-If set to true, the generator will not create the MCP tool for this operation.
+If disabled is set to true, the generator will not create the MCP tool for this operation.

 name (optional)

 The name of the MCP tool.
-The default value is derived from operationId, tags, x-speakeasy-name-override, x-speakeasy-name-group and is usually sufficient.
+The default value is derived from operationId, tags, x-speakeasy-name-override, and x-speakeasy-name-group, and is usually sufficient.
 In the example above, the default name of the tool would be products_create-product.

 scopes (optional)